PritK99/ML-Toolbox/Kernels/README.md

 <img src="../assets/img/kernel-viz1.png" alt="kernel-viz1">

 Kernels essentially transform the original data from a lower-dimensional space (e.g., 2D for weight and height) into a higher-dimensional space where the data becomes linearly separable.
+This higher dimensional spcae tries to capture the non linear interactions among the features.
 In our example, we might create a new feature like "body mass index (BMI)" derived from weight and height.
 This new, 3D space might allow a straight line to effectively separate athletic from non-athletic individuals.

 <img src="../assets/img/kernel-viz2.png" alt="kernel-viz2">

 The problem with simply mapping to a higher dimension is that it can get computationally very expensive.
 The higher dimension might consist of so many features that it is no longer feasible to store these vectors or perform computations on them.
 This is where kernelization makes use of the kernel trick.
 It's a clever way to work with the higher-dimensional space without explicitly doing any of the calculations in that higher space.

-This function operates on the original data points and calculates a similarity measure in the higher-dimensional space, without explicitly performing the mapping itself.
-It essentially acts as a bridge, allowing the linear classifier to function in its familiar lower-dimensional world while considering the non-linear relationships present in the higher-dimensional space.
-Essentially, we map our features to a higher dimension and fit a classifier in that higher dimension, but we never perform a single calculation in this higher dimension.
-The calculations are still performed on the original space where calculations over the feature vector are feasible.
+This function operates on the original data points, and calculates a similarity measure in the higher-dimensional space, without explicitly performing the mapping itself.
+We fit a linear classifier in higher dimension, but we never perform a single calculation in this higher dimension.
+The calculations are only performed on the original space.

 ## Mathematics behind Kernel Functions